pksvv/x-bot/README.md

 3. **Dashboard Not Loading**
    - Make sure you're running `npm run dashboard` in a separate terminal
    - Check that port 3001 is available

+4. **Authentication Issues**
+   - Ensure `JWT_SECRET` is set in your `.env` file
+   - Check that the user account exists and credentials are correct
+   - Verify API key permissions match the required endpoint permissions

+5. **Rate Limiting**
+   - If you receive "Too many requests" errors, wait for the rate limit window to reset
+   - Adjust rate limiting settings in `.env` if needed
+   - Use API keys for higher rate limits than general endpoints

 ### Logs